Early Childhood Education

 - General Interest Classes

-Jean Bishop, the ECE Program Coordinator will be available to advise ECE students during posted office hours.
-A typical appointment lasts about twenty minutes.
-Please call (541) 463-5287 to set up an appointment and please make sure you are enrolled in American DataBank BEFORE meeting with Jean.
-She will then also be able to clear you to register for ECE 140 and help you set up lab hours and schedule next terms classes if you have not yet done so.
+Jean Bishop, the ECE Program Coordinator will be available to advise ECE students during posted office hours. **Special summer term advising days/hours are Sept.
+3, 4 & 5, 2014 from 9:00-4:00.
+Call 541-463-5517 to schedule an appointment** A typical appointment lasts about twenty minutes.
+Please call (541) 463-5287 to set up an appointment during the academic year.
+Once advising is complete and requirements met she will then be able to clear you to register for ECE 140 and help you set up lab hours and schedule next terms classes if you have not yet done so.

 Please contact and academic advisor for enrollment and class scheduling: